Timeline of the January 6 United States Capitol attack: Trump watches TV (1:25–4:03 p.m.)

+A White House employee breaks the news to Trump that a TV network did not broadcast the entirety of his speech in favor of footage of the Capitol riot.
+When the employee tells him (roughly) "they're rioting down there at the Capitol," Trump says (roughly) "Oh, really?" and asks to see it on TV.
+As they walk to the Oval Dining Room, the employee takes off Trump's "outer coat," brings the TV into the dining room, rewinds it to the beginning of Trump's speech rather than the live coverage, and hands Trump the remote.
+The employee leaves briefly and returns with a Diet Coke, at which time Trump is still watching the TV coverage.
+(As told by the White House employee when interviewed by the January 6 House select committee.)

-According to the final report of the January 6 House select committee:"Here’s what President Trump did during the 187 minutes between the end of his speech and when he finally told rioters to go home: For hours, he watched the attack from his TV screen.
+According to the final report of the January 6 House select committee:"Here's what President Trump did during the 187 minutes between the end of his speech and when he finally told rioters to go home: For hours, he watched the attack from his TV screen.
 His channel of choice was Fox News.
 He issued a few tweets, some on his own inclination and some only at the repeated behest of his daughter and other trusted advisors.
 He made several phone calls, some to his personal lawyer Rudolph Giuliani, some to Members of Congress about continuing their objections to the electoral certification, even though the attack was well underway.

-Here’s what President Trump did not do: He did not call any relevant law enforcement agency to ensure they were working to quell the violence.
+Here's what President Trump did not do: He did not call any relevant law enforcement agency to ensure they were working to quell the violence.
 He did not call the Secretary of Defense; he did not call the Attorney General; he did not call the Secretary of Homeland Security.
-And for hours on end, he refused the repeated requests—from nearly everyone who talked to him—to simply tell the mob to go home."
+And for hours on end, he refused the repeated requests—from nearly everyone who talked to him—to simply tell the mob to go home."Trump's aides confirmed that he watched the television coverage, but Trump himself has refused to admit doing so.
+Two months after the attack on the Capitol, he told journalist Jonathan Karl: "When I get back [to the White House], I saw—I wanted to go back [to the Capitol].
+I was thinking about going back during the problem to stop the problem, doing it myself.
+Secret Service didn't like that idea too much."